Articles Posted in Elder Law

 The cause of such incapacity may be an illness or accident.
 It might be dementia or simply the decline of old age.
 You may find, one day, that your loved one is inconsistent about physical hygiene, unable to manage household finances, or making unwise decisions.
 If you see such signs, you may need to carefully consider the option of conservatorship.

-iStock_000019669901SmallAssets count when it comes to qualifying for Medicaid as we discussed in another post, “How to Qualify for Medicaid Benefits by Planning Now.”
-However, some assets related to your funeral expenses are excluded, and prepaying them is an acceptable way to spend down your assets to qualify for Medicaid, or Title XIX.
+Money on the table, next to a cardboard sign with Prepaid Expenses writtenAssets count when it comes to qualifying for Medicaid, but some assets related to your funeral expenses are excluded, and prepaying them is an acceptable way to spend down your assets to qualify for Medicaid, or Title XIX.

 Irrevocable Funeral Trust or Contract